lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

 To go back to a previous page in firefox press the button pointing to the left.
 To go forward to a page you have visited before but have now gone back from press the button with the arrow pointing to the right.
 To download a file directly to your local disk right click on the save file as and then you will get options to save the file where you want.

 To go to a specific url in the address bar you can type it in the the main bar in the middle.
 If you have a url in your clipboard you can paste it here or into the address bar right click and paste and go.
+Or if you right click into the the clipboard and not immediately go to the page and type in a sub page right click paste and then type to go a specific sub page of the same site and then press enter to go to the page.

 To zoom in if you find the text on a web page to small press :kbd:`control + +`.
 If you want to zoom out on the text or pictures press :kbd:`control + -`.
 To reset to the original zoom press :kbd:`control + 0`.